datamicroscopes/release/doc/intro.rst

 .. image:: sim2d.png

-Since the data is real valued, we'll assume the data is distributed :ref:`multivariate Gaussian <normal-inverse-wishart>`:
+Since the data is real valued, we'll assume the data is distributed :ref:`multivariate Gaussian <niw>` :

 .. math:: P(\mathbf{x} \mid cluster=k)\sim\mathcal{N}(\mu_{k},\Sigma_{k})

 As a result, we will use a Gaussian Mixture Model to learn these underlying clusters.
 In a Gaussian Mixture Model, we learn the parameters of these Gaussians.
-We'll select our :ref:`normal-inverse-Wishart <normal-inverse-wishart>` likelihood model since the normal-inverse-Wishart is the conjugate prior of the multivariate Gaussian distribution.
+We'll select our :ref:`normal-inverse-Wishart <niw>` likelihood model since the normal-inverse-Wishart is the conjugate prior of the multivariate Gaussian distribution.
 With these parameters, we can estimate the probability that new data is generated from each of these :math:`K` clusters.

 Most clustering algorithms rely on the number of clusters to be known in advance because cluster assignments are considered categorical.
 As a result, :math:`K` is assumed in advance so that the dimensionality of cluster assignments is finite.